 He experimented.
 He tried things and embraced trial and error.
 Endless people got electrocuted unnecessarily, I’m sure — but he got there in the end.

 When designing your brand, it’s important to experiment as much as possible and be open to new ideas during the development process.
-No one expects a brand to find their feet immediately, so leave wiggle room to chop and change when you see fit.
+No one expects a brand to find its feet immediately, so leave wiggle room to chop and change when you see fit.

 Small-scale experimentation with your brand could end up saving you a lot of time and money.

 Consider McDonald’s pizza — a product launched during the 80s when MacGyver was at his peak.
-The company spent millions adapting their kitchens to accommodate pizzas, and thousands more on branding and advertising.
-When launch day came, they were horrified to find that no-one actually wanted pizza from McDonalds.
+The company spent millions adapting their kitchens to accommodate pizzas and thousands more on branding and advertising.
+When launch day came, they were horrified to find that no one actually wanted pizza from Mcdonald’s.
 The company experienced huge losses.